uridium/terraform-aws-lambda-scheduler/examples/basic-remote-state/README.md

 terraform init
 terraform apply
 ```
 Keep in mind that those commands create local *remote-state/terraform.tfstate* file.
-If you need to share it with other team members (I guess you do) don't forget to commit it to the repository.
+If you need to share it with other team members (I guess you do) consider adding it to the repository.

 #### Set up Lambda resources